 Arrange an Author Appearance

-arc Leepson, the author of Lafayette, Saving Monticello, Flag: An American Biography, Desperate Engagement, and What So Proudly We Hailed: Francis Scott Key, A Life, and the editor of the Websters’ New World Dictionary of the Vietnam War, is an experienced and captivating speaker.
+arc Leepson--the author of Ballad of the Green Beret, Lafayette, Saving Monticello, Flag: An American Biography, Desperate Engagement, and What So Proudly We Hailed, and the editor of The Webster’s New World Dictionary of the Vietnam Waris an experienced and captivating speaker.
 He has addressed hundreds of audiences on the subjects of his books and on his other specialty, the Vietnam War and Vietnam veterans.

 And he is available to speak to your group.
 Over the last twenty-five years Mr. Leepson has spoken at libraries, bookstores, academic conferences, conventions, colleges, universities, high schools, synagogues, historic groups, museums, Rotary and Kiwanis Clubs, Daughters and Sons of the American Revolution chapter meetings, Civil War Roundtables, Sons of Confederate Veterans meetings, and has appeared many times on radio and television.
 A selected list of his hundreds of personal appearances in recent years appears at the end of this page.

 Marc Leepson is an engaging speaker.
 What follows are some unsolicited comments from the Conference Program Evaluation form filled out by audience members after his talk at a recent Virginia Library Association Annual Conference held in Williamsburg, Virginia.

 Talks at Academic Conferences:

 Thomas Jefferson’s Monticello on Saving Monticello and Lafayette